There are now 3 possible online modes for units:

 - This unit provides an understanding of accounting concepts, issues and problems.
 The focus is on accounting for external users.
 It also examines the basic concepts underlying external general purpose financial reports as well as techniques to analyse such reports.
 The unit initially uses a worksheet approach but then introduces debits and credits and the use of journals and ledger accounts to record the accounting cycle.

-- Students are able to (1) identify and justify the treatment of financial reporting transactions and demonstrate the ability to prepare accounting records and transactions that require judgement; (2) identify the concepts in relation to, and be aware of, the major requirements impacting upon the preparation of conventional financial statements; (3) critically apply theoretical and technical accounting knowledge in order to analyse and interpret information presented in financial statements (with particular emphasis on using ratio analysis and cash flow analysis); (4) develop competencies to work effectively in teams to resolve accounting issues; and (5) demonstrate the ability to produce clear and concise written communication in a complex accounting context, which includes supporting data visualisations when applicable.; and (6) discuss the changing role of Accountants with respect to reporting on issues such as ICT (information, communication & technologies) and sustainability.
+- Students are able to (1) identify and justify the treatment of financial reporting transactions and demonstrate the ability to prepare accounting records and transactions that require judgement; (2) identify the concepts in relation to, and be aware of, the major requirements impacting upon the preparation of conventional financial statements; (3) critically apply theoretical and technical accounting knowledge in order to analyse and interpret information presented in financial statements (with particular emphasis on using ratio analysis and cash flow analysis); (4) develop competencies to work effectively in teams to resolve accounting issues; (5) demonstrate the ability to produce clear and concise written communication in a complex accounting context, which includes supporting data visualisations when applicable.; and (6) discuss the changing role of Accountants with respect to reporting on issues such as ICT (information, communication & technologies) and sustainability.

-- Indicative assessments in this unit are as follows: (1) participation; (2) practical assessments; and (3) final examination.
+- Indicative assessments in this unit are as follows: (1) participation; (2) practical assessment; and (3) final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Nikki Schonfeldt (Semester 1) Colette Chesters (Semester 2)

 - Unit rules